Towards Backwards-Compatible Data with Confounded Domain Adaptation: Preliminaries

 \subsection{Notation}

-Our notation is inspired by the setting where the confounding variable is the label variable, even though our framework is not strictly intended for this scenario. $\mcX$ and $\mcY$ respectively denote the covariate (input feature) and confounder (output label) space. $X$ and $Y$ denote random variables which take values in $\mcX$ and $\mcY$, respectively.
-A joint distribution over covariate space $\mcX$ and confounder space $\mcY$ is called a domain $\mcD$.
-In our setting, there is a source domain $\mcD_S$ and a target domain $\mcD_T$. $\mcD^X_S, \mcD^X_T$ denote the marginal distributions of covariates under the source and target domains, respectively; $\mcD^Y_S, \mcD^Y_T$ denote the corresponding marginal distributions of confounders.
-For arbitrary distributions $P$ and $Q$, we assume we have been given a distance or divergence function denoted by $d(P, Q)$.
-By $\mcN(\bm{\mu},\bm{\Sigma})$ we denote the Gaussian distribution with mean $\bm{\mu}$ and covariance $\bm{\Sigma}$.
+$\mcX$ and $\mcZ$ respectively denote the feature (covariate) space and the confounder space. $X$ and $Z$ denote random variables which take values in $\mcX$ and $\mcZ$, respectively.
+A joint distribution over covariate space $\mcX$ and confounder space $\mcZ$ is called a domain $\mcD$.
+In our setting, there is a source domain $\mcD_S$ and a target domain $\mcD_T$; we assume $N_S$ and $N_T$ samples from the source and target domain, respectively. $\mcD^X_S, \mcD^X_T$ denote the marginal distributions of covariates under the source and target domains, respectively; $\mcD^Z_S, \mcD^Z_T$ denote the corresponding marginal distributions of confounders.